f-104/jobert/README.md

 It is recommended in most cases that older jobs be periodically removed from the `job` table within the database.
 If such functionality is desired, the simplest way to accomplish this would be to utilize the [MySQL Event Scheduler](https://dev.mysql.com/doc/refman/5.7/en/event-scheduler.html) within the MySQL Docker container.

-## Roadmap
-- [X] Core API functionality
-- [X] Give error if incorrect radius in a query
-- [X] Address webscraping failure when using `headless` option for Selenium
-- [X] Add support for Glassdoor
-- [X] Implement logging to a file
-- [X] Switch from SQLite to MySQL for production (See [Warnings](#Warnings))
-- [X] Create Dockerfile for local deployment of the API

 ## Contributing
 Webscraping applications are fequently broken by website updates.
-If you are the first to notice such an event here, please feel free to address it and submit a pull request.
-Similarly, all are welcome to work on any [Roadmap](#Roadmap) tasks which remain incomplete.
+If you are the first to notice such an event here, please feel free to open an issue or to address it and submit a pull request.

 ## License
 All original software is licensed under the GPL-3.0 license.
 You are bound to the Terms of Service of any other websites with which you may interact while using this software.
 [Developer](https://github.com/f-104) does not support Terms of Service violations.